TimvanScherpenzeel/texture-compressor/README.md

 # Texture compressor

-CLI tool for texture compression using ASTC, ETC, PVRTC and S3TC in KTX, DDS or PVR containers.
+CLI tool for texture compression using ASTC, ETC, PVRTC and S3TC in DDS or PVR containers.

 ## Texture tester